opensovereigncloud/metal/docs/concepts/switch.md

 Controller is configured in such a way to watch for both `Inventory` and `Switch` object types, which means it will reflect on events spawned by the objects of these types.
 Apart from that, there are configured event filters, which restrict the response to events to the following mandatory conditions:

 - `Inventory` object which is the source of `CREATE` or `UPDATE` event has to be labeled with `switch-size` label, otherwise event will be discarded;
-- `Inventory` object which is the source of `UPDATE` event has to have its spec updated, otherwise event will be discarded;
 - `Switch` object which is the source of `CREATE` or `UPDATE` event has not to have `inventoried` label OR has not to have annotation containing its chassis ID, otherwise event will be discarded;

 Apart from that, controller configuration contains event handlers for `Switch` objects watcher: